Royal Collection Studies 2019

-Based near Windsor it studies the patronage and collecting of the Kings and Queens of England from the 15th century onwards.
-The teaching includes lectures and tutorials, as well as visits to both the occupied an unoccupied palaces in and around London.
+Based near Windsor, the course provides an overview of the patronage and collecting of the Kings and Queens of England/United Kingdom, from the 15th century onwards.
+Teaching includes lectures and tutorials, as well as visits to both the occupied and unoccupied palaces in and around London.

-The programme is organised on broadly chronological principles, developing an understanding of the changing function and character of the British Royal Collection through a study of the monarchs responsible for its creation.
-Comparisons are made with other European court cultures and group discussion and exchange is an important part of the programme.
-The course covers architecture, British and European decorative arts, paintings, sculpture and works on paper, focusing on key objects collected by the relevant monarchs.
+The course is organised on broadly chronological principles, developing an understanding of the changing function and character of the British Royal Collection through a study of the monarchs responsible for its creation and the objects collected.
+Group discussion and exchange is an important part of the course, and content includes architecture and interiors, decorative arts, paintings, sculpture, and works on paper.

-As the course is held when the Royal Family is not in residence, WINDSOR CASTLE forms the central theme.
-Regular visits are also made to study the architecture and contents of other palaces, generally outside normal opening hours.
+The course is held when the Royal Family is not in residence and WINDSOR CASTLE is the central focus.
+Several visits are made before or after opening hours.
+Regular visits are also made to other palaces and there are several object-focused study sessions.

 The course begins at ST. GEORGE’S CHAPEL, Windsor and considers its association with the Order of the Garter.
 After visits to WESTMINSTER ABBEY and the TOWER OF LONDON, the Tudor and Stuart apartments at HAMPTON COURT are studied in depth.
 The BANQUETING HOUSE and QUEEN’S HOUSE, GREENWICH continue the Stuart story.

-KENSINGTON PALACE gives an insight into the patronage of William and Mary and their immediate successors.
-The exuberant patronage of George IV informs visits to the State Apartments of WINDSOR and to BUCKINGHAM PALACE, where many early 19th-century interiors and their furnishings survive.
-Study of the later 19th century is concentrated at Windsor and illustrates the involvement in artistic and practical affairs of Queen Victoria and Prince Albert.
+KENSINGTON PALACE gives an insight into the patronage of William and Mary and their immediate successors, and Georgian female patronage and collecting is also considered at FROGMORE HOUSE.
+The exuberant figure of George IV informs visits to the State Apartments of WINDSOR and to BUCKINGHAM PALACE.
+Study of the later 19th century is concentrated at Windsor and illustrates the involvement of Queen Victoria and Prince Albert in artistic and practical affairs.

 John Lewis OBE